 The mission of the Evansville Emergency Food Pantry Consortium is to feed hungry people.
-This mission is made possible by seven Evansville area food pantries that include Central United Methodist Church, Nativity, Patchwork Central, St. Matthews, St. Vincent de Paul, Simpson United Methodist, and Zion Missionary Baptist.
+This mission is made possible by six Evansville area food pantries that include Nativity, Patchwork Central, St. Matthews, St. Vincent de Paul, Simpson United Methodist, and Zion Missionary Baptist.

 The Evansville Emergency Food Pantry System, or Consortium, was founded in 1969.
 The Evansville Area Community of Churches (EACC) and St. Vincent de Paul Society teamed up to form the Food Pantry System.
 In 1981, a reliable source of donated and discounted food was needed to supply the Food Pantry System and the Gleaners Food Bank in Indianapolis was called upon.
 This affiliation formed the Tri-State Food Bank.
 In 1986, The Tri-State Food Bank became the chief coordinating agency for the food pantries.
 In 2013, The EEFPC was granted incorporation status.
 In 2014, the call center was formed to be able to handle referral calls for food.

 The six pantries that form the EEFPC today joined as follows: St. Vincent de Paul (1969), Patchwork Central (1982), St. Matthews UCC (1983), Zion Missionary Baptist (1988), West Side Food Pantry (1988), and Nativity East (2015).